seykron/node-web-modules/README.md

 products) it's essential to write code easy to refactor.

 Some words about refactoring:

-  **What?**
+####**What?**
   Refactoring is the action of change code as needed (a lot of books can tell you what and how) in order to reduce the time you need to implement new features.

-  **Why?**
+####**Why?**
   Because design decisions have a not known expiration date, but believe me, they all expire.
 So refactoring will help you to make your code-

   * More maintainable
   * Easier to understand
   * Easier to modify
   * Easier to add new features

-  **When?**
+####**When?**
   I like the so named "rule of three" introduced by Martin Fowler: The first time you do something, you just do it.
 The second time you do something similar, you wince at the duplication, but you do the duplicate thing anyway.
 The third time you do something similar, you refactor.

   And the _when_ recommendation also stolen to Martin Fowler:
   * Refactor When You Add Function
   * Refactor When You Need to Fix a Bug
   * Refactor As You Do a Code Review

-  **When not?**
+####**When not?**
   When you think "it must scale up to the sky".

   When it works without issues and you simply think "I can make it better".

   When you think "it needs optimization" but no one is crying for speed.

   When there's no related feature, bug or planned enhancement.

-    Unless you're playing yourself or resolving a challenge, changing code that just work without a conrete reason (a.k.a. new features or performance issues in production) is a bad idea.
+  Unless you're playing yourself or resolving a challenge, changing code that just work without a conrete reason (a.k.a. new features or issues in production) is a bad idea.

-    If you have a lot of dead time and you'd like to justify that time just changing what already works, I suggest you to think in measurable quality improvements like writing tests, documenting scenarios and flows or just reviewing code conventions with a linter.

 Overall Architecture
 --------------------